 Analysis of Census data and the research findings suggest an increase in cycling transport mode share could be realised with investment in bicycle infrastructure, potentially attracting 8 per cent of the near-market.

-to ride
+Implementation of protected cycling infrastructure and encouragement programs will ensure a wider range of people feel confident to ride and have an enjoyable experience cycling in the municipality.